 The origins of Southern fried chicken, and why it is ‘Southern’ and not just ‘American,’ is tied up with the horrors of Afro-caribbean slavery.
 It was while watching David Chang’s Ugly Delicious that I discovered why Southern fried chicken is ‘Southern.’
 It turns out that black Americans, even when free from slavery, were not allowed to keep cattle on tenanted land.
 All they could do was keep chickens.
-So they cooked the critters every way from Wednesday.
-Of course with any food, spicing and frying it usually results in the best recipe, and it was no different for chicken.
-This is where we get Southern fried chicken from.
+Following an original tradition from Scottish settlers, who fried chicken in fat rather than boiling it like everyone else, the slaves added spice and gave birth to the crispy southern fried chicken we know today.
 Trademarked Kentucky fried chicken, as popularised by the famous fast food chain, came along much later, and the recipe came from a white dude in a white suit with white hair, which is something of a shame.

 Colonel Harland David Sanders had a difficult childhood.
 At the age of 5 his father came home from work with a fever and died later the same day.
 This meant that the young Sanders had to learn to cook for his siblings.
 By the age of 7 he was an adept cook, and he entered the world of work at the early age of 10.
 After a chequered working life, in and out of various jobs that had nothing to do with food, Sanders, aged 49, bought a motel in Asheville, North Carolina.
 It was there that he worked on and perfected his secret recipe for Kentucky Fried Chicken.